Impact on health and well-being

 Building-related symptoms and issues

+We know, if our indoor environment isn't balanced not only do we have short-term side effects, it also can also cause long-term implications for us.
 With repeated, long-term exposure, the risks may increase significantly.
 Prolonged exposure can potentially lead to the following symptons such as mood changes, respiratory and cardiovascular diseases, neurological disorders, cancer, and other health conditions.

 Other health effects may show up either years after exposure has occurred or only after long or repeated periods of exposure.
 These effects, which include some respiratory diseases, heart disease and cancer, can be severely debilitating or fatal.